chipsalliance/firrtl-spec/spec.md

     node mynode = and(in, UInt<4>(1))
 ```

-Nodes are given a name and a definition.
-(TODO: "They cannot be connected (see [@sec:connects])."
-Yeah, they kinda can, but not in a source position?)
+The value of a node is determined by the expression given in the definition.
 The principal type of a node (see [@sec:principal-types-of-circuit-components])
-is inferred from the type of the expression on the right hand side of the equals sign `=`.
+is the inferred type of this expression.

-(TODO: Do all values need to be in scope above the point of definition?)
+The defining expression may reference circuit components defines *above* the declaration of the node itself.
+It may not reference the node being define.
+Similarly, it may not reference circuit components defined after it.

 ## Wires

 Wires represent named expressions whose value is determined by FIRRTL `connect`{.firrtl} statements (see [@sec:connects]).
 Also unlike nodes, the type of a wire must be explicitly declared, since it cannot be inferred from the value of the definition.

-TODO: Circular definitions? c.f. with nodes.

 Example: